decred/contractor-mgmt/README.md

 At this point, you can:

-* Follow the instructions at [decred/politeiagui](https://github.com/decred/politeiagui)
-to setup Politeia and access it through the UI.
 * Use the [cmswwwcli](https://github.com/decred/contractor-mgmt/tree/master/cmswww/cmd/cmswwwcli) tool to interact with cmswww.
 * Use the [politeia](https://github.com/decred/politeia/tree/master/politeiad/cmd/politeia) tool to interact directly with politeiad.
 * Use any other tools or clients that are listed above.